 Installing a Tee

-Why install a tee?
-The reason I have installed a tee for my water ionizer was to eliminate the necessity to have hoses attached to my faucet.
+Why directly hook the ionizer to the plumbing?
+It eliminates the necessity to have hoses attached to my faucet.
 I really love it that way.
 The 1/4 inch hose hooks in under my sink; goes through a couple of filters and then comes out right where I want it, behind my water ionizer.

 Here’s a quick video showing the full procedure, followed by an abbreviated transcript of the video.